 Matching Markets; Assignment Mechanisms; Prediction Markets; Financial Markets; Pricing Mechanisms; Mechanism Design; Electronic Commerce.

-- The Naive versus the Adaptive Boston Mechanism.
+- Trade-offs in School Choice: Comparing Deferred Acceptance, the Naive and the Adaptive Boston Mechanism.

 - Hybrid Mechanisms: Trading off Strategyproofness and Efficiency in One-Sided Matching.

 Timo Mennle and Sven Seuken.
 Working paper.
 February 2014.[pdf]

 - An Axiomatic Characterization of Strategyproof Ordinal Mechanisms with Indifferences.

 Timo Mennle and Sven Seuken.
 Research Note.
 July 2014.[pdf]